What is Once Fired Brass?

 - Brass casings come with several different primer flash hole sizes, .057 small flash hole, .074 (standard size) and .110 (50 BMG).
 Ensure you have the correct decapping pin when resizing/decapping as there is not a standard and manufacturers can use any size they want.

 - Additionally, manufacturers do not always follow SAMMI standards.
-They can and do vary the case length on some brass (i.e., Hornady Leverevolution), use different size primers, and may use nonstandard primer flash hole sizes (regular size is .074, small .057, .110 BMG).
+They can and do vary the case length on some brass (i.e., Hornady LeverEvolution), use different size primers, and may use nonstandard primer flash hole sizes (regular size is .074, small .057, .110 BMG).
 Ensure you have the correct decapping pin when resizing and decapping, as there is no standard and manufacturers can use any size they want.
 The wrong size pin will make decapping difficult and break pins.
 Many who have difficulty depriming think it is due to the crimp, however, sometimes it is due to a small flash hole.
-U.S. manufactures such as Lapua, Norma, some Speer (357 SIG), some Federal, some R-P have the small flash holes.
-Many overseas manufactures use small flash holes as well.
-There appears to be a trend to use the smaller flash holes.
+Norma, Lapua, Speer (their 357 SIG for example), WW, some Federal, Remington Peters (R-P), IK (Igman), S&B, DAG, and MAL. have the small flash holes.
+There appears to be a growing trend to use the smaller flash holes.

 - Additionally, there is not a standard for primer sizes in cases, manufactures can and do, use different sized primers in their products.
 Note, Federal has both large and small 45 ACP, as does Starline for their 6.5 CM, and many others do the same.